t-nissie/feram/README.md

 Takeshi

 ## Changes
+From this feram-0.22.06,

+* parameters/parameters.html is surely included in the source package.
+* We start to use dsyevx() and zheevx() instead of dsyev() and zheev().
+* Energies will be written into the .hl file.
+* You can compile this feram code on Windows 8.1 with MinGW and TDM64-GCC.
+See INSTALL or INSTALL.html.

-In this feram-0.22.05, a bug in kinetic_energy_dipo.F is fixed for defects calculation.
+In the feram-0.22.05, a bug in kinetic_energy_dipo.F is fixed for defects calculation.

 In the feram-0.22.04, bugs in rnd?.defects files in